udacity/CVND---Gesture-Recognition/README.md

 # Hand Gesture Recognition Tutorial

 These scripts are modified from TwentyBN's [GulpIO-benchmarks](https://github.com/TwentyBN/GulpIO-benchmarks) repository, written by [Raghav Goyal](https://github.com/raghavgoyal14) and the TwentyBN team.
+These scripts serve as a starting point to create your own gesture recognition model.

 # Requirements